Kemeny's constant minimization for reversible Markov chains via structure-preserving perturbations: Formulating the optimization problems

 \section{Formulating the optimization problems}

 The aim of this section is to formulate the problem of minimizing Kemeny's constant as an optimization problem.

-It is worth recalling that, for an irreducible Markov chain with a prescribed stationary probability vector, we know the minimal value of Kemeny’s constant that can be achieved and the form of the matrix that attains it. \begin{thrm}[{\cite[Theorem~2.2]{MR3218779}}] Suppose that $P$ is an irreducible stochastic matrix of order $n$, and $\boldsymbol{\pi}$ is its stationary distribution, whose components can be assumed without loss of generality to be ordered as $\pi_1 \leq \pi_2 \leq \cdots \leq \pi_n$.
+It is worth recalling that, for an irreducible Markov chain with a prescribed stationary probability vector, we know the minimal value of Kemeny’s constant that can be achieved and the form of the matrix that attains it. \begin{theorem}[{\cite[Theorem~2.2]{MR3218779}}] Suppose that $P$ is an irreducible stochastic matrix of order $n$, and $\boldsymbol{\pi}$ is its stationary distribution, whose components can be assumed to be ordered as $\pi_1 \leq \pi_2 \leq \cdots \leq \pi_n$, {without loss of generality}.
 Then,

 Let $P_{n-1}$ be the leading $(n-1) \times (n-1)$ principal submatrix of $P$, and let $\boldsymbol{\pi}_{n-1}$ represent the leading $(n-1)$-subvector of $\boldsymbol{\pi}$.
-Equality in \eqref{eq:kirkland-bound} holds if and only if the following conditions are satisfied: \begin{itemize} \item $P_{n-1}$ is nilpotent, and \item $\boldsymbol{\pi}_{n-1}^\top (I - P_{n-1})^{-1} \mathbf{1} = \sum_{j=1}^{n} (n-j) \pi_j$. \end{itemize} \end{thrm} Note that Theorem \ref{thm:kirkland_bound} provides a lower bound for the value of Kemeny's constant, among the set of stochastic matrices with prescribed stationary probability vector $\boldsymbol{\pi}$.
-Here, starting from a given stochastic matrix $P$, we are interested in finding the smallest modification to $P$, to minimize Kemeny's constant.
-This translates into optimizing Kemeny's constant with a (possibly) small perturbation matrix $\Delta$ of the original matrix $P$.
+Equality in \eqref{eq:kirkland-bound} holds if and only if $P_{n-1}$ is nilpotent and $\boldsymbol{\pi}_{n-1}^\top (I - P_{n-1})^{-1} \mathbf{1} = \sum_{j=1}^{n} (n-j) \pi_j$. \end{theorem} Note that Theorem \ref{thm:kirkland_bound} provides a lower bound for the value of Kemeny's constant, among the set of stochastic matrices with prescribed stationary probability vector $\boldsymbol{\pi}$. {As shown in \cite{MR3218779}, when $n\geq 3$, the transition matrices attaining the lower bound in \eqref{eq:kirkland-bound} are far from being reversible.
+This motivates studying reductions of Kemeny’s constant starting from a prescribed stochastic matrix $P$, rather than seeking global minimizers.
+Hence, rather than characterizing the matrices that globally minimize Kemeny’s constant for a prescribed stationary distribution, we study how to modify a given stochastic matrix $P$ as little as possible while achieving a reduction in Kemeny’s constant.} This translates into optimizing Kemeny's constant with a (possibly) small perturbation matrix $\Delta$ of the original matrix $P$.
 Then, while the lower bound in Theorem \ref{thm:kirkland_bound} provides a suitable tool for assessing the reliability of our results, we require that the norm of the perturbation of $P$ should be kept small.
 More specifically, we can consider the following optimization problem